huggingface/tokenizers/docs/source/quicktour.rst

 An important feature of the 🤗 Tokenizers library is that it comes with full alignment tracking, meaning you can always get the part of your original sentence that corresponds to a given token.
-Those are stored in the :obj:`offsets` attribute of our :class:`~tokenizers.Encoding` object.
+Those are stored in the :obj:`offsets` attribute of our :entity:`Encoding` object.
 For instance, let's assume we would want to find back what caused the :obj:`"[UNK]"` token to appear, which is the token at index 9 in the list, we can just ask for the offset at the index: